VirtCode/hypr-dynamic-cursors/README.md

 ```sh
 make load
 ```

+In some cases when working in a nest, nothing will happen with the plugin loaded.
+This is because the mouse input is handled differently in a wayland nest.
+In these cases, set `plugin:dynamic-cursors:ignore_warps` to `false`, to disable warp ignoring, which should fix the issue.

 If you want to debug hardware cursors, this plugin also has an additional configuration option, `plugin:dynamic-cursors:hw_debug` which when true will show where the whole cursor buffer is, and also shows when it is updated.